-	(if your playing only on one chord, then it’s best to play chromatics, because your playing will sound much more interesting).
+(If you’re playing only on one chord, then it’s best to play chromatics because your playing will sound much more interesting).

-And the lastly where to use chromatic scale is also in every playing.
+And lastly were to use the chromatic scale is also in every playing.
 Playing scale notes it’s quite good to add some adjacent notes.
-But don’t overdue with them.
-If you do that then your playing will be out of the melody which audience doesn’t like.
+But don’t overdo with them.
+If you do that then your playing will be out of the melody which the audience doesn’t like.
 Use them in fast licks playing.
 It sounds amazing.

 Watch this video carefully.
-It’s very good video I found on the Youtube about chromatic lesson.
+It’s a very good video I found on Youtube about the chromatic lessons.
 It’s very long about 92 minutes.
 But it’s worth seeing it.
 It will help you to better understand this topic and use it your practice.
-If may be too long but it’s much more valuable then watching TV and doing guitar practice at the same time.
+If maybe too long but it’s much more valuable then watching TV and doing guitar practice at the same time.

-It’s funny teacher, I liked video a lot.
+It’s a funny teacher, I liked the video a lot.

-Ok, we have quickly gone thru the interesting and very essential topic that needs a lot of work.
+Ok, we have quickly gone through an interesting and very essential topic that needs a lot of work.
 Remember that to really learn the guitar you need to invest a lot of time and work in your playing technique.
 It won’t happen in a month.
-It takes quite longer time.
+It takes quite a longer time.

 Here’s the main feature about guitar chromatic: